dpareasy/RT1_first_assignment/README.md

 						turn right
 ```

-## Possible improvements ##
+## Limitations and possible improvements ##

+Limitations:
+* Sometimes may happen that the robot doesn't grab the token at the first attempt, but it acts as it did.
+This problem may be due to a limitation of the simulator.
+* It may happen that the robot calculates the same distance from the left and right sides.
+In this scenario the robot stops his race because he does not know where to turn.
+In this case the problem was avoided by setting a very low threshold distance from the golden tokens.

 Possible improvements:
-* A control, in grab_silver_token function, that allows the robot to ignore silver tokens if there are golden tokens between it and the silver.
+* A control, in `grab_silver_token` function, that allows the robot to ignore silver tokens if there are golden tokens between it and the silver.
 Doing this allows to avoid reducing the viewing distance range.
-This decrement must be done because otherwise the robot will move in the direction of silver tokens despite the presence of the wall between it and its target.
+This decrement must be done because otherwise the robot will move in the direction of silver tokens despite the presence of the wall between it and its objective.
+This improvement probably solve the problem of the second limitation, because in this way, the robot decides to turn thanks to the presence of silver token nearby.
 * A function that controls golden tokens on both sides and turns the robot as soon as it does not detect tokens on one side.
-That way, the robot does not need to get close to the gold tokens, to know that it has to turn.
+That way, the robot does not need to get close to the golden tokens to know that it has to turn.